22 Fun Things to Do in Edinburgh on a Rainy Day

 10. Edinburgh Hop On and Off Bus Tour

-The Edinburgh hop on/off bus tour isn’t for every type of visitor, but hear me out.
+The Edinburgh hop-on/off-bus tour isn’t for every type of visitor, but hear me out.

-The bottom deck is covered, the guide is informative and entertaining and there are three routes to choose from.
+The bottom deck is covered, the guide is informative and entertaining, and there are three routes to choose from.

-The majestic tour goes as far as the Royal Yacht Britannia in the lesser-known area of Leith which is our next suggestion.
-A great option if you only have one day in Edinburgh.
+The majestic tour goes as far as the Royal Yacht Britannia in the lesser-known area of Leith, which is our next suggestion.

-The official starting point is St Andrews Square in the New Town but you can hop on, or off, at any of the stops.
+The official starting point is St Andrews Square in the New Town, but you can hop on or off at any of the stops.

 Or consider a 1-day Highlands day trip where most of the time will be spent admiring the landscape from the bus window.